KOYAMANI/flutter_challenge/README.md

 ## Get Started

-Ensure to enable the location servivce on your device.
+Ensure to enable the location service on your device.

 ## Environment